Code-Institute-Submissions/data-dashboard-3/README.md

 ## UX

 The website is for users to give an idea on how much they spend on petrol for a particular year (e.g. 2018).

-As a user, I want to perform an action so that I can achieve a goal.

-Breakdowns include by Company.
+As a user, I want to see how much I spend on petrol for a particular year (e.g. 2018).
+Breakdowns are available and they include by Company, Month, Litres and Miles.
+For example, I could download a PDF File (e.g. petrol-spend-by-company.pdf) to see how much money I have spent by company.
+Data Tables are available.

 Wireframes include line charts, bar charts and scatter charts.